mauvilsa/nw-page-editor/README.md

    applications renaming the base directory to nw-page-editor.

-2. Move, copy or clone the files of this github repository such that the file package.json is in the same directory as nw.exe.
+2. Move, copy or clone the files of this github repository such that the file `package.json` is in the same directory as `nw.exe`.

-3. Create a shortcut to nw.exe to ease opening of the app.
+3. For convenience rename the `nw.exe` executable to `nw-page-editor.exe` and create a shortcut to it in your desktop to ease opening the app.

-## Notes
+### Notes

-- The SDK version of NW.js allows you to inspect elements using the Chrome DevTools and do Page XML modifications not implemented in the app.
+- The reason to install the SDK version of NW.js is to allow inspection of elements using the Chrome DevTools and for example be able to do Page XML modifications not implemented in the app.
-- In windows it is not possible to open files directly from the command line.

 # Application usage shortcuts